mehulagg/gitlab/doc/development/product_analytics/usage_ping.md

 - `end`: custom end of the batch counting in order to avoid complex min calculations

 CAUTION: **Warning:**
-Counting over non unique columns can lead to performance issues, please take a look [here](../iterating_tables_in_batches.md) for more details
+Counting over non unique columns can lead to performance issues.
+Take a look at the [iterating tables in batches](../iterating_tables_in_batches.md) guide for more details.

 Examples: